 Puerto Escondido surfing is among the most famous in Mexico.
-You will probably have seen those triple overhead beach breaks.
-But there’s more to it than just those barreling screamers in this Oaxacan jewel…
+It’s mainly known for the triple-overhead beach breaks that hit Zicatela in the peak season (April-Sept).
+But there’s more to it than just those barreling screamers in this Oaxacan jewel, including a few pretty lovely looking all-level reefs.

 Puerto Escondido surfing at a glance